Jump to the content of the page

 • Properties of stain hardening - strain hardening occurs when a material is stretched beyond the yield point.
 Strain hardening increases the mechanical strength and hardness, but reduces the ductility.
 Manufacturers can use this information to determine the material that meets the ductility requirements while simultaneously displaying the highest possible strength.

-The data obtained during a tensile test can be plotted on a graph to produce a stress/strain curve.
+The data obtained during a tensile test can be plotted in a diagram to create a stress-strain curve.

-This stress/strain curve shows a curve with a high level of strain hardening (1) and with a low level of strain hardening (2) after the yield point.
+The stress-strain diagram shows a curve with high strain hardening (1) and with very low strain hardening (2) after the yield point.

-Manufactures in every industry from plastics and composites, to automotive, food and beverage and the highly regulated medical and pharmaceutical industry use tensile testing equipment to perform industry-standard tests to precisely measure the defining properties of their material, ensure standard-compliance, and ultimately be able to guarantee the quality and safety of their products.
+Manufacturers in all industries, from plastics and composites to the automotive, food and beverage industries and the highly regulated medical and pharmaceutical industries, use tensile testers to perform industry-standard tests to accurately measure the characteristic properties of their materials, ensure compliance with standards and ultimately guarantee the quality and safety of their products.

 • Plastic packaging − tensile force is applied to a plastic material specimen to help manufacturers determine the protective characteristics of the plastic when it is subjected to pulling forces like those that occur during shipping processes, for example.